MR-NBD/CAOS-Project-PoliTO-2023-24/README.md

 extracted the FreeRTOS Folder

-deleted all Demos exept the one we choose
+deleted all Demos exept the one we choose ("CORTEX_MPS2_QEMU_IAR_GCC") and the "Common" folder which conteins essential files for building the project

 built the Demo gcc project with the command "make" in the FreeRTOS/Demo/CORTEX_MPS2_QEMU_IAR_GCC/build/gcc/

-added file ".vscode/c_cpp_proprieties.json"
+added file "{DemoPath}/.vscode/c_cpp_proprieties.json":

-modified ".vscode/launch.json" : uptade miDebuggerPath to the right one (my case is "/opt/gcc-arm-none-eabi/bin/arm-none-eabi-gdb" in my machine)
+modified "{DemoPath}/.vscode/launch.json" : uptade miDebuggerPath to the right one (my case is "/opt/gcc-arm-none-eabi/bin/arm-none-eabi-gdb" in my machine)

 (install plugin vscode C/C++ Extextion and VSL extenction) (VSL)